Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Two different ways to compactify the moduli space of pseudo-holomorphic disks in the direct product

-are surjective. \item The fiber product (\ref{form1261}) is transversal. \end{enumerate} \end{assump} Note Assumption \ref{ass1247} implies that $\mathcal V$ is a smooth manifold. \begin{rem} In the general situation we introduce obstruction bundle and use extended moduli space in place of $\mathcal V^{\rm d}$, $\mathcal V^{\rm s}_i$, so that a similar condition as Assumption \ref{ass1247} holds.
-The way to introduce obstruction bundle is explained in detail in the last subsection.
-Then the way to include the obstruction bundle in the gluing analysis is the same as \cite{foooanalysis} etc..
-So, for the sake of simplicity of notation, we restrict ourselves to the case when Assumption \ref{ass1247} is satisfied in this subsection. \end{rem} We next recall the source gluing map in our situation.
+\end{assump} Note that Assumption \ref{ass1247} implies that $\mathcal V$ is a smooth manifold. \begin{rem} In the general situation, we introduce obstruction bundles and use the extended moduli space in place of $\mathcal V^{\rm d}$, $\mathcal V^{\rm s}_i$, so that a similar condition as Assumption~\ref{ass1247} holds.
+The way to introduce obstruction bundles is explained in detail in the last subsection.
+Then the way to include the obstruction bundle in the gluing analysis is the same as \cite{foooanalysis} etc. So, for the sake of simplicity of notation, we restrict ourselves to the case when Assumption~\ref{ass1247} is satisfied in this subsection. \end{rem}